nf1s/review_api/README.md

 ### Setup

-Use `Python 3` for back-end
+Use `Python 3.7` for back-end

-All the requirements have been described in `requirements.txt`.
-Make sure you add all your back-end requirements there as well!
+All the requirements have been described in `Pipfile`.
 Initial requirements include:

 - [Django](https://docs.djangoproject.com/en/1.11/) as the base framework